Signiant/signiant-project-gingo/readme.md

    node install
    npm start

+7. Create a webhook request for your Submit portal

+   url: applicationHost/webhook/upload

 7. Configure what users will recieve emails when someone uploaded files.
 In the Share portal add the user members.

 8. Customize the metadata collection from as you see fit from public/form.html